-This Section has not compared the results to observations, however this Section has explored the variation in the distributions and intensities of the precipitation field due to differences in the running method, i.e. whether the run was nested within another high resolution model or driven directly from the global data, and how far through the forecast the precipitation occurs, i.e. the impact of lead time on the precipitation field.
-In the next Section, the results are compared to rainguage data to determine which run and lead time produces distributions and intensities that most closely match observations.
+This section has not compared the results to observations, however this section has explored the variation in the distributions and intensities of the precipitation field due to differences in the running method, that is, whether the run was nested within another high-resolution model or driven directly from the global data, and how far through the forecast the precipitation occurs, that is, the impact of lead time on the precipitation field.
+In the next section, the results are compared to rainguage data to determine which run and lead time produces distributions and intensities that most closely match observations.